tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/Scarlet(WIP).md

-Registering account on the web page and check the session is JWT.
+Logging in to the website using the previously registered account.
+I don't find the vulnerabilities on the report page and then check the session is JWT.
 We refer to this [article](https://infosecwriteups.com/attacking-json-web-tokens-jwts-d1d51a1e17cb) for testing.

 JWT SQL injection